-Acorn A3010 Welcome Guide
+Acorn A4000 Welcome Guide

-Acorn A3010 Welcome Guide
+Acorn A4000 Welcome Guide

-Welcome to the Acorn A3010 computer!
+Welcome to the Acorn A4000 computer!

 As the Acorn family grows larger, so our range of products continues to increase and diversify.
-Your new computer is the result of on-going development here at Acorn, and is made to the high standards of quality and reliability that existing Acorn users have come to expect.
+Your new Acorn A4000 is the result of continued development by Acorn, and is made in the UK to the same high standards of quality and reliability that existing Acorn users have come to expect.

-We value your comments and feedback, so please let your supplier know of any suggestions you have as to how we might improve our service to you - the Acorn A3010 incorporates many such suggestions from existing Acorn owners.
+We value your comments and feedback, so please let your supplier know of any suggestions you have as to how we might improve our service to you - the Acorn A4000 incorporates many such suggestions from existing Acorn owners.
 Your supplier will also assist you should you ever feel dissatisfied with any aspect of our product or service - Acorn suppliers have full support from Acorn itself.